Emerald Ash Borer (EAB) Advisory

-Potentially one of the most destructive alien pests ever introduced in the United States, Emerald Ash Borer (EAB) represents an immense threat to Gurnee’s urban forest.
+Potentially one of the most destructive invasive pests ever introduced into the United States, Emerald Ash Borer (EAB) has recently taken a massive toll on the Village’s urban forest.
 First discovered in southeastern Michigan in 2002, EAB has rapidly spread across the Midwest, killing millions of ash trees.
-The first infestations in Illinois were discovered in rural Kane County in 2006 and moved across Chicagoland afterward.
-The Village’s first confirmed infestations were found in the Boulders and Spruce Pointe subdivisions in December 2010.
+The Village’s first confirmed infestations were found in the Boulders & Spruce Pointe subdivisions in December 2010 and have taken hold across the Village.

 What is the Emerald Ash Borer?